nilearn/nilearn/doc/decoding/frem.rst

 :term:`FREM` pipeline averages the coefficients of many models, each trained on a different split of the training data.
 For each split:

-  * aggregate similar :term:`voxels` together to reduce the number of features (and the computational complexity of the decoding problem). :term:`ReNA` algorithm is used at this step, usually to reduce by a 10 factor the number of :term:`voxels`.
+  * aggregate similar :term:`voxels<voxel>` together to reduce the number of features (and the computational complexity of the decoding problem). :term:`ReNA` algorithm is used at this step, usually to reduce by a 10 factor the number of :term:`voxels<voxel>`.

   * optional : apply feature selection, an univariate statistical test on clusters to keep only the ones most informative to predict variable of interest and